queenofdowntime/square-one/tutorials/tdd-setup.md

 Do the following using your Command Prompt unless told otherwise.

+Check which tools you need on the exercise you are completing: you do not need them all.

+#### Command Prompt / Terminal
+1. Your command prompt app can be found in your start menu.

 #### Ruby
 1. Check whether Ruby is installed with: `ruby --version`
 	1. If you don't see something like `ruby 2.5.0p0 (2017-12-25 revision 61468)`,